dfgordon/vscode-language-merlin6502/README.md

     - tab your way to the end of snippets
     - to mitigate diagnostic delay, break large source files into smaller modules
     - if symbol information doesn't load try forcing a diagnostic update
+* Disk Images
+    - update a2kit from time to time
+    - Do not write to disk images while they are mounted in an emulator
 * Disassembly
     - verify that the starting address is aligned with an instruction opcode
     - stop disassembly before start of data